-Like many other great drivers, Nico Hulkenberg too started his career at the go-kart track at a tender age of 10 back in 1997.
-From the German karting championship as a 15-year-old, Italian junior championship as a 17-year-old, GP2 crown in rookie season till F1 debut for Williams as an 18-year-old it has been a well-trodden path for Hulkenberg.
+Nico Hulkenberg too started his career at the go-kart track at the tender age of 10 back in 1997.
+From the German karting championship as a 15-year-old, the Italian junior championship as a 17-year-old, GP2 crown in rookie season till the F1 debut for Williams as an 18-year-old it was a well-trodden path for Hulkenberg.

 Hulkenberg dominated in his debut Formula BMW in 2005 and went on to win the championship comfortably.
 Though this title was stripped off him after it was claimed that he had brake-tested his rivals during a safety car period, it didn’t stop him from climbing up his career.

 A1 Grand Prix